Department or School Name Change

 Graduate Studies & Research (GS&R) Committee

 - Curriculum and Research (C&R) Committee

 Required Components of the Memo

-The change has must be approved by November 1st for inclusion in the following Fall semester catalog.
+The change has must be approved by the College October 1st for inclusion in the subsequent academic year.
 The memo should include the following:

 - Brief description about department and its history.